JamFox/quartz.jamfox.dev/content/Nier Automata.md

 Line between a friend and a foe is paper thin.
-You just need to see the other side of the paper to come to understanding and find eympathy.
+You just need to see the other side of the paper to come to understanding and find eympathy ([[Why I’m against empathy]]).

 What is the meaning to go on living after the gods are dead?
 We invent our gods, become as gods, live for our friends?